- School Committee

 About the School Committee

 The Andover School Committee consists of five members who are elected town-wide, each to three year terms.
 The terms are staggered so that no more than two seats are set to expire with the Andover town election each March.
-Per Committee policy, the Chairperson and Vice Chairperson of the Committee are voted by the current members at the first regular meeting after the town election.
+Per Committee policy, the Chairperson and Vice Chairperson of the Committee are voted by the current members at the first regular meeting after the town election (typically in March), with any change to these roles taking effect at the conclusion of Annual Town Meeting (typically in May).

 Local School Committees derive their authority and responsibilities from the Massachusetts Constitution, from Massachusetts General Law (primarily M.G.L.
 Chapters 71 and 41, and The Education Reform Act of 1993), and from the regulations of the Massachusetts Department of Elementary and Secondary Education (DESE).